 50 years ago today marks the beginning of the 1968 riots and unrest in Baltimore City.
 On April 4, 1968, Martin Luther King, Jr. was assassinated in Memphis, Tennessee.
 On April 6, riots broke out in Baltimore.
 By April 12, 1968, the city had several deaths, many more injured, and an estimate of $8-10 million … Continue reading Baltimore ’68 Riots & Unrest

 The Unknown Series is just what it sounds like: a large series of items that had unclear labels as to what series they should actually belong to.
 This is a great series to keyword search.
-Unknown Series Inventory: (Please keep in mind that the below are transcriptions of the tape labels, so they may be … Continue reading WJZ’s Unknown Series
+If you would like to watch any of the films and videos in the below inventories that have not yet … Continue reading WJZ’s Unknown Series

 Even though the show was called "Evening Magazine" in Baltimore, MARMIA has a series called "PM Magazine"--it's the same show, the tapes just had a different label.
 Read more about "Evening Magazine" here.
-"PM Magazine" inventory: (Please keep in mind that the below are transcriptions of the tape labels, so they may be inaccurate or … Continue reading WJZ’s “PM Magazine” Series
+If you would like to watch any of the films and videos in the below inventories that have not yet been digitized, … Continue reading WJZ’s “PM Magazine” Series

 Donate now https://vimeo.com/228746346 The above is a short selection from "This is Baltimore!", a promotional film that was made for the WJZ-TV station in 1959.
 We need your help to save more historic footage like this!
 Visit our fundraiser to make a tax-deductible donation.
 Special thanks to Colorlab in Rockville, Maryland for the in-kind transfer!